htyangs/Glove-Mouse/README.md

 # Glove Mouse and Keyboard
 * A glove mouse that can replace your physical mouse and keyboard. <br>
 * It is able to control the cursor, left click, right click, scroll up and down, and predict the alphabets from the gesture. <br>
-* The glove mouse use the bluetooth to pass the signal to computer
+* The glove mouse uses Bluetooth to pass the signals to computer
 * Deep learning based alphabet classifier

 <p align="center">